 - Inquire as to whether there are staff members available to council LD students through the registration, orientation, and course selection process.

 - Find out which specific courses offering tutoring services and whether the tutoring is automatic or requires a student's request for assistance.

-- Ask whether staff or students provide the tutoring services for students with learning disabilities and if the tutors receive special training in working with learning disabilities.
+- Ask whether staff or students provide tutoring services for students with learning disabilities and if the tutors receive special training in working with learning disabilities.

 - Determine whether students with learning disabilities are allowed to take a lighter course load and more time to graduate than average students.

 - Get contact information so students and their parents have a specific person with whom to talk if they have concerns or questions throughout the year.

 This TED Talk looks at how schools handle learning disabilities.